Richard R. Seidel Archives

-The Historiographer and Registrar have custody of the documents belonging to the diocese and keep as far as practicable, documents pertaining to the history of the diocese, and of its institutions, parishes, and missions.
-The Archives and Records Management Committee which is advisory to the Historiographer and Registrar supports them in their work.
+The historiographer has custody of the documents belonging to the diocese and keep as far as practicable, documents pertaining to the history of the diocese, and of its institutions, parishes, and missions.
+The Archives and Records Management Committee advises and supports the historiographer.

 Parish and Mission Archives

-Because the Diocesan Archives does not maintain the records of active parishes and mission congregations, it is important that each congregation do so.
-The Historiographer and the Registrar are available for consultations.
+Because the diocesan archives does not maintain the records of active parishes and mission congregations, it is important that each congregation do so.
+The historiographer is available for consultations.